Smit703/POP/README.md

 # POP
 Basic codes in Java, scheme and prolog.
-Interpreter for scheme in scheme.
+Interpreter for scheme in scheme (A2).
+A paper for an extension to java.